ycortes1503/e-commerce/README.md

 ![alt text](image.png)

-The architecture decisions were made in orde to have a clean, robust and scalable solution, following an atomic design.
+The architecture decisions were made in order to have a clean, robust and scalable solution, following an atomic design.
 The directory structure was build following the [Lemoncode](https://github.com/Lemoncode/lemon-front-estructura/blob/main/guia-lemon-front_v0_1_2.pdf) guide.

 ## Deploy